silvacms/documentation/source/silva/services.rst

                               required=True,
                               vocabulary="File Storage Type")

-You can defined an edition form like this:
+You can define an edit form like this:

 .. code-block:: python